aj-naik/Climate-App/README.md

 # Climate App
-A Flutter app for getting climate, temp, weather information of an area from the location shared via the phone.
+A Flutter app for getting climate, temp, weather information of currently location or any other location using the GPS.
 Data is fetched through OpenWeatherMaps API